ph4r05/ledger-app-monero-1.42-vuln/ledger_monero_vuln02.md

 that there is no way to tell whether that happened or not.

-- The users should consider existing keys leaked and transfer the funds to a secure location (a bit tricky if they dont posess another unused Ledger).
+- The users should consider existing keys leaked and transfer the funds to a secure location (a bit tricky if they don't possess another unused Ledger).
 You have to assess the risk of waiting for Monero client to support multiple paths or to find another solution.